Maks1712313/firse-repo/README.md

-# firse-repo for the best project
+# firse-repo for the best project.